guotong1988/weak-supervised-Rule-Text2SQL/README.md

 (Incorporating database design info into weak supervised text-to-sql generation)

+# REASONABLE

+The rules of database itself are filtering the candidate SQLs which lead to the same answer.

 ## Run

 Run `data/add_answer.py` to add answer for the origin wikisql data.